 Perfect Privacy – A great Russia VPN service with servers in Moscow

-Interestingly, Perfect Privacy still has operational VPN servers in Moscow.
-As a smaller VPN service, they have managed to fly under the radar, effectively still maintaining servers in Moscow, but not complying with any censorship records.
-You can see these servers are live and operational now on Perfect Privacy’s website under the Server Status page:
+Interestingly, Perfect Privacy still has an operational VPN server in Moscow.
+As a smaller VPN service, they appear to be flying under the radar by maintaining a server in Moscow, but not complying with any censorship records.
+You can see the server that is live and operational now on Perfect Privacy’s website under the Server Status page:

 Perfect Privacy confirmed in a response on their forum that they still have not been contacted by Russian authorities demanding they censor content or remove their servers.
-Such are the benefits of being a small VPN service that can fly under the radar.
-We’ll see how long they can continue to operate these two Moscow servers.
+Such are the benefits of being a small VPN service.
+We’ll see how long they can continue to operate their remaining Moscow server.

 Being a smaller VPN, in comparison to our other recommendations, Perfect Privacy has a very limited network.
 In fact, it only has servers in 25 countries.
 This also means that Perfect Privacy is also not good at unblocking websites.
 We have found this to be particularly clear with streaming websites, such as Netflix, that block Perfect Privacy.

 On a positive note, this VPN provides some good privacy and security features.
 These include the following:

 - TrackStop – This is a VPN ad blocker, as we see with Surfshark and NordVPN.